 The properly most popular activity when around Humahuaca is to visit Cerro de los 14 Colores or “the mountain of 14 colors”.
 These colored mountains are located around 20 km outside Humahuaca through crazy mountain roads.

-Even though, the drive is tough (happy I didn’t have to drive it!) the views are amazing, and completely worth it.
-Read more about the fourtheen colored mountains of Humahuaca here.
+Even though the drive is tough (happy I didn’t have to drive it!) the views are amazing, and completely worth it.
+Read more about the fourteen colored mountains of Humahuaca here.

 What to do in Humahuaca?